hje58raf/MS-1/README.md

 3. Click on “Open with GitHub Desktop” and follow the prompts in the GitHub Desktop Application or follow the instructions from this link to see how to clone the repository in other ways.

 # Credits

+## Content
+Most of the code was developed by the use of Bootstrap's library throughout the project for the purpose of ensuring the responsiveness of the website such as the Navbar, Gifs and Animation Gallery.
+I found inspiration for Artwork gallery and footer in two Code Institute projects: Love Running and Mini project with Bootstrap 4.

+## Media

+All images on the website are made by my daughter, Iva Jelavic.

+I would like to thank:
+* My mentor, Rahul Lakhanpal, for his guidance, patience and encouragement throughout this project.
+* The slack community for its extensive Q&A, I found most of the answers to my problems there.
+* Thanks to everyone at the Code Institute for helping to make this such an enjoyable and rewarding experience.